New observations help explain universe's most energetic objects

-Scientists on Wednesday said their observations involving the supermassive black hole at the center of galaxy Messier 77 and its surrounding cloud lend support to predictions made three decades ago about what are called "active galactic nuclei."
+Scientists on Wednesday (Feb 16) said their observations involving the supermassive black hole at the centre of galaxy Messier 77 and its surrounding cloud lend support to predictions made three decades ago about what are called "active galactic nuclei".

-Messier 77, also called NGC 1068 or the Squid Galaxy, is located 47 million light years - the distance light travels in a year, 5.9 trillion miles (9.5 trillion km) - from Earth in the constellation Cetus.
+Messier 77, also called NGC 1068 or the Squid Galaxy, is located 47 million light years - the distance light travels in a year, 9.5 trillion kilometres - from Earth in the constellation Cetus.
 Its supermassive black hole has a mass roughly 10 million times greater than our sun.

 The observations, using the European Southern Observatory's Very Large Telescope in Chile's Atacama Desert, provided strong support for what is called the "unified model" of active galactic nuclei.
 This model holds that all active galactic nuclei are basically the same but that some appear from the vantage point of Earth to have different properties.